Role of the judge

 • The Attorney General

-• A practicing barrister, solicitor and 3 Ministerial appointments
+• A practising barrister, solicitor and 3 Ministerial appointments

 Experience needed to become a judge